exercism/problem-specifications/exercises/simple-cipher/description.md

 ## Step 2

-Shift ciphers are no fun though when the opposition commander figures it out.
+Shift ciphers quickly cease to be useful when the opposition commander figures them out.
+So instead, let's try using a substitution cipher.
 Try amending the code to allow us to specify a key and use that for the shift distance.
-This is called a substitution cipher.

 Here's an example: